 When you know the cost drivers of any business you put yourself in a position where you can get the best by investing where you will get the best outcome.
 The same is also true when you commission market research or undertake it internally.
-Understanding cost drivers means you can feel more confident that when you are commissioning research it will be within budget and it will deliver against your objectives.
+Understanding your market research cost drivers means you can feel more confident that when you are commissioning research it will be within budget and it will deliver against your objectives.

 This post is about understanding the drivers rather than technical notes on costing a specific project.